-Reverend William Henry Tillman, pastor from 1875-1897, who was very strong and an eloquent speaker became the second pastor of Wheat Street, following Interim Pastor Dunbar, who served for a short period.
+Reverend William Henry Tillman, Pastor from 1875-1897, who was very strong and an eloquent speaker became the second Pastor of Wheat Street Baptist Church, following Interim Pastor Dunbar, who served for a short period.
 Under his administration, the church had prolific growth, which led to their finding a larger place, which was at the corner of Old Wheat Street and Fort Street, thus the name WHEAT STREET BAPTIST CHURCH emerged.
 During Reverend Tillman’s administration, the membership grew to one thousand.
 While pastoring, Reverend Tillman became physically weak and resigned.
 Reverend C.T.
 Walker – Reverend Walker served as Interim Pastor from 1897-1898.

-Therefore, in 1930 He commanded a man to go to Wheat Street to see what he could do to help.
-This man was Reverend J. Raymond Henderson, the fourth pastor, who served for seven (7) years.
+Therefore, in 1930 God commanded a man to go to Wheat Street to see what he could do to help. that man was Reverend J. Raymond Henderson, the fourth pastor who served for seven (7) years.
 He saved many souls, raised eighteen thousand and five hundred dollars ($18,500.00), and cleared the church of debt.
 Reverend Henderson saw another vision and another vineyard with another flock of God and in 1937 tendered his resignation.
-Again, Wheat Street, left without a shepherd, began to search for another pastor.
+Again, Wheat Street was left without a shepherd and began to search for another pastor.

-In 1937 Reverend William Holmes Borders, Senior, the inimitable, charismatic, outstanding orator, lecturer, educator, civil rights leader, and humanitarian, took the reins and became the fifth pastor.
+In 1937, Reverend William Holmes Borders, Sr., the inimitable, charismatic, outstanding orator, lecturer, educator, civil rights leader, and humanitarian, took the reins and became the fifth Pastor.
 It was under his leadership that Wheat Street Baptist Church experienced the greatest growth in membership, finances, building, evangelism, community service and leadership in the civil rights movement.
 Reverend Borders led the congregation in completing the present sanctuary in nineteen months, and one week, at a cost of $87,000.00.
-Other accomplishments include the following: organization of more than forty-five auxiliaries, including two deacon boards, six usher boards, and seven choirs; purchasing thirty-two (32) acres of land bounded by Cain, Jackson, Old Wheat and Fort Streets at a cost of $450,000.00 for the purpose of constructing a low-rent housing project; extending the church campus to include the Christian Education Building, Wheat Street Gardens Low-income Housing complex; Wheat Street High Rise for the Elderly; and Wheat Street Plaza Shopping Centers, North and South.
-The Christian Education Building, constructed in 1955 at a cost of $450,000.00.
-Wheat Street Gardens was the first low-income housing project, partially federally funded, and sponsored by a church in the United States of America.
-The Wheat Street Federal Credit Union, valued at $1,195, 239.00 on 01/31/1982, was among the first church Federal Credit Unions in the south.
-Rev. Borders was a pioneer evangelist via radio through 1972, and through television until he retired.
+Other accomplishments include the following: organization of more than forty-five auxiliaries, including two deacon boards, six usher boards, and seven choirs; purchasing thirty-two (32) acres of land bounded by Cain Street, Jackson Street, Old Wheat Street and Fort Street at a cost of $450,000.00 for the purpose of constructing a low-rent housing project; extending the church campus to include the Christian Education Building; Wheat Street Gardens Low-income Housing complex; Wheat Street Towers High Rise for the elderly; and Wheat Street Plaza Shopping Centers, North and South.
+The Christian Education Building was constructed in 1955 at a cost of $450,000.00.
+Wheat Street Gardens was the first low-income housing project, partially federally funded, and sponsored by any church anywhere in the United States of America.
+The Wheat Street Federal Credit Union, valued at $1,195, 239.00 on 01/31/1982, was among the first church Federal Credit Unions established in the south.
+Rev. Borders was a pioneer evangelist via local Atlanta radio station through 1972, and through television until he retired.
 The Bus Ministry helped to increase the membership to 3,000.
 The annual income increased from approximately $12,000.00 to $300,000.00.
-The late Mrs. Julia Pate Borders, wife of the pastor, assisted him in all activities and served for 27 years, off salary, as Director of Christian Education, overseeing the programs of the Sunday Church School, Vacation Bible School, Head Start, the nursery and elementary school.
-After serving the Wheat Street Baptist Church, the Atlanta community, the nation and the world, Reverend Doctor Borders, Senior became the Pastor-Emeritus in 1989, and continued in this capacity until his transition in 1993.
+The late Mrs. Julia Pate Borders, wife of the pastor, assisted him in all activities and served for 27 years without a salary as Director of Christian Education overseeing the programs of the Sunday Church School, Vacation Bible School, Head Start, the nursery and elementary school.
+After serving the Wheat Street Baptist Church, the Atlanta community, the nation and the world, Reverend Dr. William Holmes Borders, Sr., became the Pastor-Emeritus in 1989, and continued in this capacity until his transition in 1993.
 Reverend Willie J. Webb – Reverend Webb served as the interim pastor from 1988-1999.